maelquerre/latex-templates/README.md

 ## Specifications

+### Code blocks

+You can insert a code block with the `mdframed` environment.

-Each template file contains a set of colours and **commands** to highlight some code in your report.
-I mostly use Python langage so here are the commands for the syntax highlighting:
+Each template file contains a set of colours and **commands** to highlight some code inside your code block.
+I mostly use Python language so here are the commands for the syntax highlighting in Python (this is quite the same for all other languages, just choose the right highlight command):

 - `\key{}`: keyword
 - `\func{}`: function declaration